 The length of your credit history is the third most important factor in your credit score.
 Lenders want to see you’ve had positive, long-standing relationships with other lenders.
 That’s why this portion matters so much.

-If you’re afraid using old cards will lead you to debt, use them only for small purchases.
+If you’re afraid that using old cards will lead you to debt, use them only for small purchases.
 Then, pay them off the minute you get home.
-That way you can show the transaction history without accruing interest.
+That way, you can show the transaction history without accruing interest.

 If you have bad credit and want to increase your debt limits to improve your score, get a secured credit card.

 A secured credit card does require a security deposit upfront.
-However, you’ll get it back if you close or upgrade the card.
+However, you could get it back if you close or upgrade the card.
 Plus, many credit card issuers review their secured cards every six months or so to see if they’re ready for an upgrade.

-While compiling this list on how to improve your credit score in 30 days, I found some suggestions that, while interesting, are less than reputable.
+There are some suggestions for how to improve your credit score in 30 days that, while they look interesting, are less than reputable.

-Pay for delete and late payment adjustments are two credit cleanup methods where borrowers ask debt collectors to report information that’s not entirely true to the credit reporting bureaus.
+Pay for delete and late payment adjustments are two credit cleanup methods where borrowers ask debt collectors to report information that may not be entirely true to the credit reporting bureaus.

-According to Experian, pay for delete is when a borrower “offers to pay the debt they owe only if the creditor will remove the negative account history from their credit report.”
+Pay for delete is a process in which a borrower offers to pay the debt they owe only if the creditor will remove the negative account history from their credit report.

 Late payment adjustments — also known as goodwill letters — are letters written by borrowers to lenders asking them not to report late payments.

-Both of these methods violate the Fair Credit Reporting Act (FCRA), which requires fair and accurate credit reporting.
+Both these methods might be a violation of the Fair Credit Reporting Act (FCRA), which requires fair and accurate credit reporting.